Abdulk077/Abdulk077/README.md

 - 👋 Hi, I’m @Abdulk077
-- My name is abddul wadud khan nick name is abdul
+- My name is Abddul wadud khan nick name is abdul
 - 👀 I’m interested in ...programing, i want to have more and more knoledge about different kind of language and utility and stuf
 - 🌱 I’m currently learning ...
 Dsa by kunal kushwaha
 - 💞️ I’m looking to collaborate on ... i know c and python , and knowledge in java if you think i can hel you or assist you ask me